-The IQAC has been organising regular interactions with students regarding the existing Student Support Services.

-It also keeps an eye on the proper delivery of the services.
+The IQAC has organised two awareness programmes regarding the existing Student Support Services.
+It also maintains a constant vigil on the proper delivery of the services.

 5.2 Efforts made by the institution for tracking the progression

 The college keeps track of the progression of the students through the database specifically designed during the entire course of study.